 The effective population size is the number of breeding animals in an idealised, hypothetical population that would be expected to show the same rate of loss of genetic diversity (rate of inbreeding) as the population in question; it can be thought of as the size of the 'gene pool' of the breed.
-In the population analysis undertaken by the Kennel Club in 2015, an estimated effective population size of 39.5 was reported (estimated using the rate of inbreeding over the period 1980-2014).
-An effective population size of below 50 (inbreeding rate of 1.0% per generation) indicates the future of the breed many be considered to be at risk (Food & Agriculture Organisation of the United Nations, "Breeding strategies for sustainable management of animal genetic resources", 2010).
+In the population analysis undertaken by the Kennel Club in 2015, an estimated effective population size of 110.4 was reported (estimated using the rate of inbreeding over the period 1980-2014).
+An effective population size of less than 100 (inbreeding rate of 0.50% per generation) leads to a dramatic increase in the rate of loss of genetic diversity in a breed/population (Food & Agriculture Organisation of the United Nations, "Monitoring animal genetic resources and criteria for prioritization of breeds", 1992).

-Annual mean observed inbreeding coefficient (showing loss of genetic diversity) and mean expected inbreeding coefficient (from simulated 'random mating') over the period 1980-2014 are shown in Figure 6.
-The rate of inbreeding in this breed has remained broadly steady but high over the whole period, implying genetic variation is steadily being lost from the population.
-As with most breeds, the rate of inbreeding was at its highest in this breed in the 1980s and early 1990s.
-It then slowed from the mid-1990s to mid-2000s (possibly through the use of imported animals), before rising again since.
+Annual mean observed inbreeding coefficient (showing loss of genetic diversity) and mean expected inbreeding coefficient (from simulated 'random mating') over the period 1980-2014 are shown in Figure 11.
+As with most breeds, the rate of inbreeding was at its highest in this breed in the 1980s and 1990s.
+This represents a 'genetic bottleneck', with genetic variation lost from the population.
+However, since 2000 the rate of inbreeding has been broadly negative, implying moderate replenishment of genetic diversity (possibly through the use of imported animals).

 It should be noted that, while animals imported from overseas may appear completely unrelated, this is not always the case.
 Often the pedigree available to the Kennel Club is limited in the number of generations, hampering the ability to detect true, albeit distant, relationships.
-For full interpretation see Lewis et al, 2015.
+For full interpretation see Lewis et al, 2015 https://cgejournal.biomedcentral.com/articles/10.1186/s40575-015-0027-4.

-The current breed average inbreeding coefficient is 12.4%.
+The current annual breed average inbreeding coefficient is 7.2%.

-Figure 6: Annual mean observed and expected inbreeding coefficients.
+Figure 11: Annual mean observed and expected inbreeding coefficients.

-Below is a histogram ('tally' distribution) of number of progeny per sire and dam over each of seven five-year blocks (Figure 7).
+Below is a histogram ('tally' distribution) of number of progeny per sire and dam over each of seven five-year blocks (Figure 12).
 A longer 'tail' on the distribution of progeny per sire is indicative of 'popular sires' (few sires with a very large number of offspring, known to be a major contributor to a high rate of inbreeding).
-It appears that the extensive use of popular dogs as sires has eased a little (the 'tail' of the blue distribution shortening in figure 5).
+There appears to be extensive use of popular dogs as sires in this breed (the 'tail' of the blue distribution in Figure 12).

-Figure 7: Distribution of progeny per sire (blue) and per dam (red) over 5-year blocks (1980-4 top, 2010-14 bottom).
+Figure 12: Distribution of progeny per sire (blue) and per dam (red) over 5-year blocks (1980-4 top, 2010-14 bottom).
 Vertical axis is a logarithmic scale.